firesharkstudios/butterfly-server/Butterfly.Example.HelloWorld/README.md

 dotnet run www
 ```

-# Result

-After the server runs...
+## What Should Happen

+You should see...
 - A browser instance will open to http://localhost:8080/
 - The browser will show "Hello World" alert echoed from the server

+# What is Happening

+## Server

+You can see the server code [here](https://github.com/firesharkstudios/butterfly-server/blob/master/Butterfly.Example.HelloWorld/Program.cs).